hearmeneigh/fchat-rising/README.md

     *    Hover cursor over any character name to see a preview of the character
     *    Middle click any `[url]` to turn the preview into a sticky / interactive mode
     *    Link preview has an ad-blocker to minimize page load times and protect against unfriendly scripts
+    *    Use alt/option key + mouse click to pin the link preview
 *   Profile
     *    Kinks are auto-compared when viewing character profile
     *    Custom kink explanations can be expanded inline